cosaazul/SwiftObservables/README.md

 `remove()` returns `false` if the passed in `Observation` is not associated with the `Observable` property it is called on.
 This is hamless, and may indicate an earlier call to `remove()`.
 Otherwise, the `Observation` is removed from the property's observation array and the associated closure reference is released.
-Note that observe() creates a strong reference to the closure passed in (this will be fixed in a future update), so if you do not call remove() when the observer goes out of scope, the observed object may keep it alive through the strong reference to the closure.
-The reverse is not true, however: the observation holds no reference to the observed object, so observing something does not keep it alive (except in the case of binding since where both objects observe each other).
+Note that `observe()` creates a strong reference to the closure passed in (this will be fixed in a future update), so if you do not call `remove()` when the observer goes out of scope, the observed object may keep it alive through the strong reference to the closure.
+The reverse is not true, however: the observation holds no reference to the observed object, so observing something does not keep it alive (except in the case of binding where both objects observe each other).